 I enjoyed my time at the Blue Lagoon.
 Being the kind of girl who loves extreme heat, I thought the water wouldn’t be hot enough for me, but it turns out that there is a super-hot section just for cold-blooded ones like myself!
 You can see it in the above picture — it’s where the steam is coming out.

-In late May, temperatures were in the mid-40s (about 10 C), which made the pool nice and toasty, and not so cold that walking was like Nordic torture.
+It never gets too hot in Iceland — in my spring and summer trips, temperatures hovered in mid-40s Fahrenheit (about 10 C), which made the pool nice and toasty, and not so cold that walking outside was like Nordic torture.
 It felt just fine.

 The Blue Lagoon has a sauna and steam room, as well as an exclusive section.
 You can get a variety of spa treatments, including a massage on a float right in the Blue Lagoon!
-There are cocktails at the swim-up bar, but I opted for a smoothie instead, which I conveniently paid for with my wristband.
-(The wristbands are brilliant — you put all your purchases on them.
-This also prevents people from buying more than three alcoholic drinks.)
+There are cocktails at the swim-up bar, but I prefer the smoothies instead, which you can conveniently pay for with your wristband.

 Overall, if you’re going to Iceland, the Blue Lagoon is one of those experiences that you just have to try.
 But if you can, I recommend you do it on the way to or from the airport — and I beg you, don’t let that water touch your hair!